bkeevil/arduino-mqtt/README.md

 June 2018 I'm starting several projects based on mqtt.h so hopefully it can be tested and validated.

 October 2018 I have several projects running this code for several months now with no issues.

+July 2019 Found a bug in the publish() method.
+Check that "flags |= 8" rather than "flags != 8"